 Whether you’re choosing a new platform or reassessing your current one, here are key questions to guide your evaluation:

-✔ Personalized Content Delivery: How does the CMS support personalization and multi-channel publishing.
+✔ Personalized Content Delivery: How does the intranet platform support personalization and multi-channel publishing.
 Describe the process for surfacing targeted content on specific pages or in decided channels.

-✔ Scalability: How does the CMS support our information architecture?
+✔ Scalability: How does the employee intranet platform support our information architecture?
 How to create a sustainable user experience when content grows, when properties and navigation structures change, and when the organization grows or is reorganized.

 ✔ Integrations: Describe integrations with Microsoft 365 and what M365 apps the product is integrated with out of box?
 What business system connectors are available and how does the product support further integrations or customizations?